oicr-gsi/vidarr/design.md

 Once a workflow is started (or restarted), it goes through phases:

 - the workflow waits for any consumable resource to allow it to continue
-- the workflow does a preflight check where it ensure that configuration in the output metadata is valid
+- the workflow does a preflight check where it ensures that configuration in the output metadata is valid
 - it provisions in any input files
 - it runs the workflow
 - it provisions out the results of the workflow